 Why do these disturbances occur?

-How many disturbances and complaints been made?
+How many complaints have been made?

 B. Asset/Opportunity Defining Questions

-Who are the parents, who else can we work with to further define this issue?
+Who are the parents?
+Who else can we work with to further define this issue?

 What are the resources available in the short and long term to “x” or “y.”